Email Accounts Management

 - Don’t open emails that are random and/or seem a bit off.

-Hope that taught you some background knowledge, and helped you adapt a better habit when it comes to your email accounts.
+I hope that this article has provided you with some background knowledge, and helped you adopt a better habit when it comes to your email accounts.

-Thank You for reading Part 2, sign up to our newsletter to be notified for the upcoming posts.
+Thank You for reading Part 2, sign up for our newsletter to be notified of the upcoming posts.